Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 • To get this glucose into your cells, your body needs a hormone called insulin.

-• Insulin acts like a key that unlocks the doors to your cells, so that the glucose can enter and be used for energy.
+• Insulin works like a key unlocking doors to cells, allowing glucose to enter and get used for energy.

 • However, in some individuals, their cells either don’t respond well to insulin, or their body doesn’t produce enough of it.

-• When this happens, the glucose can’t get into your cells and builds up in your bloodstream.
+• During this situation, glucose cannot enter cells and instead builds up within bloodstream.

 • This is why they often experience elevated glucose levels.